hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_dist_e7a67ad1-75a6-4fcf-aa2d-2e21930bbd72-0_2.content.md

 ## References

-If you're interested in learning more about space exploration and the search for extraterrestrial life, we recommend checking out these resources:
+If you're interested in learning more about space exploration and the search for Ex<wbr>tra<wbr>terre<wbr>strial life, we recommend checking out these resources:

 -   [NASA](#) - The official website of the National Aeronautics and Space Administration.
--   [SETI Institute](#) - A non-profit research organization dedicated to the search for extraterrestrial intelligence.
+-   [SETI Institute](#) - A non-profit research organization dedicated to the search for Ex<wbr>tra<wbr>terre<wbr>strial intelligence.
 -   [Space.com](#) - A news and information website covering all aspects of space exploration.

 ## Contact Us